Evanston, Cincinnati

-Evanston is a neighborhood in the city of Cincinnati, Hamilton County, Ohio, United States.

-A mostly African-American neighborhood since the 1960s, it is known as "the educating community," and is bordered by the neighborhoods of East Walnut Hills, Hyde Park, North Avondale, and Walnut Hills, as well as the City of Norwood.
+Evanston is one of the 52 neighborhoods of Cincinnati, Ohio.
+A mostly African-American neighborhood since the 1960s, it is known as "the educating community", and is bordered by the neighborhoods of East Walnut Hills, Hyde Park, North Avondale, and Walnut Hills, as well as the City of Norwood.
+The population was 8,838 at the 2020 census.

+History

 The community was originally known as the village of Idlewood.
 It was renamed in 1893 after the city of Evanston, Illinois.
 Evanston was annexed to the City of Cincinnati on November 19, 1903.

+Evanston's O'Bryonville business district was originally a separate suburb than Idlewood.
+O'Bryonville was annexed to the City of Cincinnati in 1870.